SAMPLE APP

-Namespace Notes is a simple multi-tenant RAG example.
+Namespace Notes is a simple multi-tenant RAG app.
 The application allows users to create workspaces, upload documents to Pinecone, and to feed the workspace’s chatbot with custom context.
-This concept can be used to store anywhere from just a few documents, to many billions of contextual embeddings.

 Built with